Are you having difficulty paying for PKU medical foods (formula and low protein foods)?

 Though it can be used to help in situations where there is no coverage available, this program is not necessarily “needs-based” in the traditional sense and this program is not just for those who don’t have insurance coverage.
 Maybe you just changed jobs and your insurance situation is in flux.
 Maybe you have just moved to the State and haven’t yet been able to obtain appropriate coverage.
 Maybe you have been “off-diet” and have been reluctant to return because of the cost.
 Maybe your insurance company has denied coverage or there is confusion over what is covered or medical foods are only partially covered.
 If so, this program is for YOU!
 This program can “fill the gaps” until things are straightened out.

 It’s simple to get the process started.
-Simply fill out this online form.
+You may contact the program at this link.
 Once your submission has been received, you will be contacted by a representative of the program to follow up.
-Or, if you’d prefer, you may contact Mary Lauren Salvatore, MPH, CHES, 404.778.8527 or Tammy Scott, 404.778.8497 directly, or you can download and fax or mail in this form.
+Or, if you’d prefer, you may contact Saran Gurung, 404.778.8607 directly.

 This is a brand new program that Georgia PKU Connect and others have fought hard to obtain.
 We want to demonstrate to the lawmakers that the program is justified and it is helping families who have a critical need.